phoenixframework/phoenix/guides/authn_authz/scopes.md

 def on_mount(:assign_org_to_scope, _params, _session, socket), do: {:cont, socket}
 ```

-This way, if a route is defined like `live /organizations/:org/posts`, the `maybe_add_org_to_scope` plug would fetch the organization from the path and assign it to the scope.
+This way, if a route is defined like `live /organizations/:org/posts`, the `assign_org_to_scope` plug would fetch the organization from the path and assign it to the scope.
 This code assumes that `get_organization_by_slug!/2` raises an
 `Ecto.NoResultsError` which would be automatically converted to `404`, but you could also handle the error explicitly and,
 for example, set an error flash and redirect to another page, like a dashboard.
 The `get_organization_by_slug!/2` function
 should also rely on the current scope to filter the organizations to those the user has access to.